 Nutritional yeast offers a nutty or cheesy taste.
 You can sprinkle it onto pasta, soups, and salads.
 You can also use it in baking or mixed into homemade sauces.

-Of all the superfoods, if I had to pick one that I love the most, it could well be berries.
+Of all the superfoods, if I had to pick one that I love the most, it would be berries.
 There’s something about their sweet juiciness and abundant bursting flavor that adds a special kind of sparkle to the world.

 Their colors are pretty extraordinary, too!
 And it turns out, those colors aren’t just for looks.
-Berries get their dark purple, pink, red, and blue hues from chemicals known as anthocyanins, which are used to help treat many conditions, including high blood pressure, colds, and urinary tract infections.
+Berries get their dark purple, pink, red, and blue hues from chemicals known as anthocyanins.
+These flavonoids help treat many conditions, including high blood pressure, colds, and urinary tract infections.

 Berries are also high in antioxidants, like vitamin C, which help prevent cell damage and inflammation.
 One of the antioxidants found abundantly in berries is ellagic acid, which is known to prevent tumor growth and protect immunity of the oral mucous membrane.

-In 2013, researchers analyzed 446 compounds for their ability to boost natural human immunity.
+In 2013, researchers analyzed 446 compounds for their ability to support immunity.
 Their conclusion, which they published in Molecular Nutrition and Food Research, was that resveratrol in red grapes and a substance called pterostilbene in blueberries had the most impact.

-A 2018 review of the health effects of berries and their phytochemicals on the digestive and immune systems found that whole berries had potent, immune-boosting properties.
+A 2018 review of the health effects of berries and their phytochemicals on the digestive and immune systems found that whole berries had potent, immune-optimizing properties.

 You’ve probably heard people say drinking orange juice can help battle the common cold.
 But did you know that eating citrus fruits in their whole form is even more effective?

-Citrus fruits are rich in protective antioxidants like vitamin C, which can help to boost your immune system and make you less susceptible to illness.
+Citrus fruits are rich in protective antioxidants like vitamin C, which can help to support your immune system and make you less susceptible to illness.

 Sometimes, when people are stressed, their immune function diminishes.
 This is one of the reasons that people under stress are more likely to get sick.
 A study published in Neuroimmunomodulation found that simply smelling citrus fragrances could reduce stress-induced immunosuppression.